mikegagnon/lights-out/README.md

 > "A little knowledge is a dangerous thing." — Alexander Pope

-If you’d like to know just enough programming to be dangerous, I have a project for you.
-We will make a game together called Lights Out, while learning the bare essentials of JS + HTML + CSS.
+Let's make a game called Lights Out, while learning the bare essentials of JS + HTML + CSS.
 I assume you’ve already taken [Codecademy’s JavaScript course](https://www.codecademy.com/learn/javascript).

 These lecture notes are just notes; they are intended to be accompanied with in-person teaching.
-And anothing thing, my approach in these lectures is to throw you in the deep end, and show you just enough to keep your head above water.
-In that spirit: [learn the game Lights Out](https://mikegagnon.github.io/lights-out/).
+And another thing, my approach in these lectures is to throw you in the deep end, and show you just enough to keep your head above water.
+In that spirit: your first task is to [learn the game Lights Out](https://mikegagnon.github.io/lights-out/).

 # Lecture 1.
 Intro to HTML